 This emission unit is a Certified 165 HP diesel-fueled emergency engine, which powers a fire pump used for back up in an emergency.
+The nameplate was verified during the inspection.
 This unit is subject to the provisions NSPS 40 CFR Part 60 Subpart IIII and to the NESHAP 40 CFR Part 63 Subpart ZZZZ.
-As previously mentioned, the AQD does not have delegation for Subpart ZZZZ, however, compliance with Subpart ZZZZ is shown through compliance with Subpart IIII.
+Compliance with Subpart ZZZZ is shown through compliance with Subpart IIII.

-This is a certified engine and has demonstrated compliance with the emission requirements of 3 g/HP-hr for NOx, 3.7 g/HP-hr for CO, 0.22 g/HP-hr for PM, 0.09 lb./MMBTU for PM10, 0.09 lb./MMBTU for PM{2.5}, and 0.47 pph for VOC via stack testing conducted in 2017.
+This is a certified engine and has demonstrated compliance with the emission requirements of 3 g/HP-hr for NOx, 3.7 g/HP-hr for CO, 0.22 g/HP-hr for PM, 0.09 lb./MMBTU for PM{10} , 0.09 lb./MMBTU for $PM{2.5}$, and 0.47 pph for VOC via initial performance testing conducted in 2017.
 GHGs as CO2e has a 55.6 tpy limit, based on a 12-month rolling time period.
-Based on records, as of the end of December 2019 the 12-month rolling CO2e emissions were 0.78 tons.
+Based on records, as of the end of December 2022, the 12-month rolling CO2e emissions were 3.53 tons.
 Only ultra-low diesel fuel, with a sulfur content of 15 ppm, and a centane index of 40 is used.
-Per the attached record, the storage tank that holds the fuel was last filled in February 2019 and the supplier information indicate compliance with the sulfur and centane requirements.
+Per Ms. Gregorski, HEP utilizes a fuel tank in the back of a truck that is filled at the City of Holland fueling station, which is then used for the Fire Pump Engine Tank.

 This engine has not had to be used for an emergency and has only run for required maintenance and readiness testing.
-During calendar year 2019, the engine ran for a total of 6.5 hours.
+During calendar year 2022, the engine ran for a total of 24.4 hours.